The Complete Face Shape and Haircut Guide

 Hair texture affects which styles are achievable

-The “perfect” haircut for your face shape means nothing if you can’t maintain it.
-If you have five minutes to get ready in the morning, don’t get a style that requires 20 minutes of blow-drying and product application.
+The “perfect” haircut for your face shape is meaningless if you can’t maintain it.
+If your morning involves five minutes max before heading out the door, don’t pick a style that needs 20 minutes of blow-drying and careful product application.
+Be honest with yourself about how much effort you’ll consistently put in.
+Consistent low effort beats occasional high effort every time.

-1. Identify your face shape using the steps above
+1. Figure out your face shape using the steps above (takes 2 minutes, one time)

-2. Look at the recommended styles for your shape
+2. Browse the recommended styles for your shape

-3. Find reference photos of those styles on people with similar hair texture to yours
+3. Find reference photos of those styles on people with SIMILAR hair texture to yours (this is where most people mess up — showing a photo of someone with thick wavy hair when yours is thin and straight)

-5. Bring everything to your barber and get their professional opinion
+5. Bring everything — your face shape knowledge, reference photos, and lifestyle info — to your barber and get their professional take

-Copying celebrity cuts exactly: Celebrities have stylists, perfect lighting, and often different face shapes than you.
-Use their photos as inspiration, not blueprints.
+Copying celebrity cuts exactly: That actor has a professional stylist, perfect lighting, probably hair extensions, and potentially a completely different face shape than you.
+Use celebrity photos as inspiration and conversation starters with your barber, not as blueprints.

 Sarah Mitchell